fizzbee-io/website/content/design/tutorials/getting-started.md

 }
 {{% /graphviz %}}

-## Any
+## Oneof
-The `any` keyword is similar in structure to the `for` loop.
-The only difference is that, any indicates any one of the values in the list can be chosen.
+The `oneof` keyword is similar in structure to the `for` loop.
+The only difference is that, oneof indicates any one of the values in the list can be chosen.

 The model checker will then explore the possibilities of choosing each of these values.
 Similar to `\E` in TLA+

+Note: `any` is a deprecated alias for `oneof`, and will be removed in a future version.

 {{% fizzbee %}}
 action Init:
   value = 0
-  any x in [1, 2, 3]:
+  oneof x in [1, 2, 3]:
     value += x

 {{% /fizzbee %}}